Enoch Crowder: Early life and education

 Enoch Crowder was born in Edinburg, Missouri in 1859.
 After graduating from Grand River College at 16, he taught at local schools until applying for the United States Military Academy (USMA) at West Point, New York on the advice of his mother, Mary Crowder.
 He entered West Point in 1877, graduating in 1881.
 Lieutenant Crowder was assigned to the 8th Cavalry, stationed around Brownsville, Texas.
-During this tour he studied law and in received a license to practice law in Texas in 1884.
+During this tour he studied law and received a license to practice law in Texas in 1884.
 The same year, Crowder obtained a transfer to the Jefferson Barracks in Missouri.

 In 1885, Lieutenant Crowder was assigned Professor of Military Science at the University of Missouri.
 Here he instructed two companies of cadets and created the first ROTC cadet band in the United States, which later became known as Marching Mizzou.
 While at Missouri, he obtained a law degree and became a member of the Zeta Phi chapter of Beta Theta Pi.
 Soon after graduating in 1886, Crowder was promoted to First Lieutenant and ordered to rejoin his regiment as a troop commander in the Geronimo campaign.
 Following the campaign's conclusion in September 1886, he resumed teaching at the University of Missouri until 1889.